ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

  * Include a link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.
  * Include a reflection of your teamwork for this assignment.
 What issues occurred?
 How did you resolve them?
 What did you plan to change moving forward?

+### Reflection:

+   This section had the team taking a more "divide and conquer" approach, with less direct collaboration on each diagram and more individualized work.
+Team insights and review were still readily available nonetheless.
+One issue that occurred was a general misunderstanding of how to approach the "evidence" portions of the assurance cases, but this misunderstanding was clarified by the professor during our deliverable team check-in.
+This section we also converged our team meetings into a regular occurring event, with less effort to plan meetings because they were already pre-scheduled.
+Moving forward, we plan finalize rough draft documents sooner so that there is less work needed towards the end of the assignment period.

 Collaborations:
 Via Zoom Meetings